dagraham/etm-tk/etmTk/help/REPORTS.md

 Items that are missing an element specified in `groupby` will be omitted from the output.
 E.g., undated tasks and notes will be omitted when a date specification is included, items without keywords will be omitted when `k` is included and so forth.

-When a date specification is not included in `groupby`, undated notes and tasks will be potentially included, but only those instances of dated items that correspond to the *relevant datetime* of the item of the item will be included, where the *relevant datetime* is the past due date for any past due tasks, the starting datetime for any non-repeating item and the datetime of the next instance for any repeating item.
+When a date specification is not included in the groupby setting, undated notes and tasks will be potentially included, but only those instances of dated items that correspond to the *relevant datetime* of the item of the item will be included, where the *relevant datetime* is the past due date for any past due tasks, the starting datetime for any non-repeating item and the datetime of the next instance for any repeating item.

 Within groups, items are automatically sorted by date, type and time.

-## options
+## Options

 Report options are listed below.
 Report types `c` supports all options except `-d`.
 Report type `a` supports all options except `-o` and `-h`.